ysrhee6199/Ultra-Fast-Lane-Detection/docs/source/howto/create_dataset.md

 These files can be created with the help of [create_seg_labels_and_index_files.py](../scripts).
 Run this file from the command line.
 A sample call could be:

 ```
-python scripts/create_seg_labels_and_index_files.py --root "/home/markus/sample_dataset/" --train_files train_labels.json --test_files test.json,validate.json
+python scripts/create_seg_labels_and_index_files.py --root "/home/markus/sample_dataset/" --train_files train_labels.json --test_files test.json
 ```

 This might take 1-2 Minutes to complete.

+The script currently does not support validation files.
+One way to proceed with `validate.json` would be to run the script again and replace `test.json` with `validate.json`.

 This step often reveals mistakes in dataset creation.
-For a quick validation if your dataset has errors you can just run this script.
+For a quick validation you can just run this script.
 If it completes without errors or warnings your dataset ist probably valid in terms of syntax.

 ### validate data
 Its easy to make mistakes when creating a dataset.
 It might be a good idea to visually validate the dataset before you waste hours training garbage.
 "Garbage in, garbage out".
 We did not do this earlier as we can now use the smaller `train.json` or `validate.json` files for that step.
 Also the dataset passed our "semantic validation" from the previous step.